Early Childhood Education (Intensive)

 Graduates of this program are also expected to demonstrate the essential employability skills learning outcomes as outlined on the Ministry of Training, College and Universities website.

-- Successful completion of a recognized B.Ed.
-Degree.
+- Successful completion of a recognized Bachelor of Education Degree.

 - Member of the Ontario College of Teachers (specialization primary/junior)

 - Applicants must meet the admission requirements for the Early Childhood Education program at Seneca College.
 As part of the admission process, each applicant must submit his/her university transcript, and a completed Ontario College Application Service form.

 Note: applicants living in the City of Toronto can expect to wait a minimum of 8-12 weeks to receive a Police Check.
 Use the attached form to apply a minimum of 8-12 weeks before the start of school.
 You must print this form on 8 1/2” x14” paper (legal size); if you don’t it will be returned to you!
 Complete the top portion of the form with your personal information, sign, date, and mail with a CERTIFIED CHEQUE or MONEY ORDER for $15.00 to Toronto Police Services, 40 College St. Toronto ON, M5G 2J3.
 Alternately you can visit the ECE office – D4020 Newnham Campus to obtain a Toronto Police Check Form.
 For information regarding police checks for residents of York, Peel, or Durham region please contact your appropriate program coordinator.